Ministry of Municipal Affairs and Housing

-Experience is not mandatory; once appointed to a Panel the member is obliged to complete self-directed training and comply with the code of conduct set down by the Ministry.
+Experience is not mandatory; once appointed to a Panel the Chair is obliged to complete self-directed training and comply with the code of conduct set down by the Ministry.

-Members of the Panel are accountable to the Minister and the PARP Administrator and for their activities, including:
+Panel Chairs are accountable to the Minister and the PARP Administrator and for their activities, including:

 - Completing assigned proceedings in a timely, orderly and respectful manner;

-- Reporting to the Chair on issues of a general nature that arise in the course of proceedings; and
+- Reporting to the Administrator on issues of a general nature that arise in the course of proceedings;

-- Making recommendations for improvements to the rules, forms, policies, practices or procedures of the Panel.
+- Making recommendations for improvements to the rules, forms, policies, practices or procedures of the Panel to the Administrator; and

 General Duties and Responsibilities

-In general, members have the following duties and responsibilities:
+In general, Chairs have the following duties and responsibilities:

-- Undertaking all the responsibilities of the Chair as outlined in the Assessment Act, if designated by the Ministry;
+- Undertaking all the responsibilities of the Chair as outlined in the Assessment Act;

-- Exercising sound judgment and skill in communication with all parties to the appeal;
+- Exercising sound judgment and skill in communication with the Administrator, Ministry staff, government agents, Panel members and parties to the complaint;

-- Providing an objective and independent viewpoint to the Chair and the public;
+- Providing an objective and independent viewpoint to the Administrator, Ministry staff, parties to the complaint and the public;

-- Respecting the Panel's responsibilities and processes; and
+- Respecting the tribunal's responsibilities and processes; and

-- Performing other activities assigned by the Chair or Ministry that are within the nature and scope of the position.
+- Performing other activities assigned by the Administrator or Ministry staff that is within the nature and scope of the position.